tatey/Lighting/README.markdown

 # Lighting - Control LIFX lights from your Mac

-A Mac OS X widget for controlling lights via the [LIFX HTTP API](http://api.developer.lifx.com/docs).
+A Mac OS X widget for toggling LIFX lights via the [LIFX HTTP API](http://api.developer.lifx.com/docs).
 Built on top of [LIFXHTTPKit](https://github.com/tatey/LIFXHTTPKit).

 ![Video recording of using the widget](Screenshot-Preview.gif)

 *Note: This is not an official LIFX project.*

-## System Dependencies
+## Build Dependencies

 * Xcode 6.4
 * Swift 1.3